Small symplectic $4$-manifolds via contact gluing and some applications: Introduction and the main results

 {\em(2)} For any $\Q$-homology ball symplectic filling $W_\delta^\prime$ of $(M_\delta^\prime,\xi_{Mil})$, the induced homomorphism $\pi_1(M_\delta^\prime)\rightarrow \pi_1(W_\delta^\prime)$ is always onto. \end{corollary}

-Regarding Corollary 1.13(1), similar results have been obtained for the case of $\C\P^2$, see \cite{EMPR} for some recent work and a brief account of history.
+Regarding Corollary 1.13(1), for embeddings of lens spaces as a hypersurface of contact type in $\C\P^2$, see \cite{V, EvS, EMPR}.
 On the other hand, it is unknown whether $(M_\delta^\prime,\xi_{Mil})$ has a unique $\Q$-homology ball symplectic filling.
-Corollary 1.13(2) suggests that $W_\delta^\prime$ is Stein.
+Corollary 1.13(2) suggests that any such a filling $W_\delta^\prime$ must be Stein.